sunesimonsen/7W17732/Readme.md

 We will use the helper method *redirectIfNot* to make the redirect if the given constraints are not fulfilled.
 This method makes a call to the server in order to figure out the current state of the application, and users the <a href="http://documentcloud.github.com/backbone/#Router-navigate">navigate</a> method on the router to handle the redirect.

-Move the following line in the home method:
+Replace the following line in the home method:

     $('body').append("<h2>This is the home screen</h2>");

-into the callback for the *redirectIfNot* method:
+with the following lines to

     redirectIfNot(["authenticated"], function () {
         $('body').append("<h2>This is the home screen</h2>");